bar-assistant/docs/docs/setup/migrate-to-30.md

 # Migration - v2.x to v3.x

 If you are using docker compose this process is really simple.

+First make sure you are on latest v2.x version (v2.6.0 at the time of writing).

 Update your docker compose with new versions.

 ``` yaml
 # For bar assistant server